 The 2014 deadline for this award has passed.
-The deadline for next year's competition will be in January 2015.
+The deadline for next year's competition is February 4, 2015.

 All currently-enrolled UI undergraduates applying for a Boren Scholarship must apply through Boren Campus Representative Karen Wachsmuth in International Programs.
 Please contact her for an initial appointment: firstname.lastname@example.org.
 In addition, all applicants need to make an appointment to submit their final application materials in person.
 Appointments must be requested in advance and will be scheduled on Tuesday, January 21 and Wednesday, January 22.

 Electronic and hard copy application materials must be submitted to Karen Wachsmuth, International Programs, 1111 University Capitol Centre (please see checklist below).

 If you would like your essay drafts reviewed by Karen Wachsmuth, you must submit them to her on or before: Tuesday, January 15.
 Essays will be read on a first-come, first-served basis.

 About the Program

 Boren Scholarships provide American undergraduate students with the resources and encouragement they need to acquire skills and experiences in areas of the world critical to the future security of our nation, in exchange for their commitment to seek work in the federal government.
 The Boren Scholarship Program provides up to $20,000 in funding for a full academic year and $10,000 for a semester.